-New iPad 2017: All you need to know about Apple’s new 9.7-inch iPad
+New iPad 2017: The ultimate guide to the new 9.7-inch iPad

 Here's what you need to know.

-New iPad 2017 specs: It's more powerful than the iPad Air 2
+New iPad 2017 Specs: It's more powerful than the iPad Air 2

 The new iPad runs on Apple's latest iOS 10 operating system, and uses the same A9 chip (with M9 motion coprocessor) we saw featured in the iPhone 6S.
 That means it should be faster than the iPad Air 2, which used a modified version of the iPhone 6's A8 chip.
 The base storage for the device is 32GB, although there's also a 128GB option too.